tomtom-international/helm-charts/README.md

 # helm-charts

-This repository stores helm charts for SP- Integration and Delivery Team and publish them using github pages.
+This repository stores helm charts for `SP-Integration and Delivery Team` and publish them using github pages.

 ## Prerequisites